biovcnet/python/Lesson7Pandas/README.md

 * HUGE time saver!
 Can sometimes do in 1-2 lines of code what normally would require a whole loop of code

 * DataFrames are still compatible with other python library functions

+## The DataFrame Structure

+Pandas DataFrames are organized in to rows and columns, much like a Numbers or Excel spreadsheet.

+The rows and columns can be referred to by their python zero-based indices, or by their unique text identifiers (column names for columns, and user-defined indexes for rows).

+If the user does not specify a data column to use as indices for rows, Pandas will assign the numerical indices.